2016–2022 Yemen cholera outbreak: United Kingdom

 The United Kingdom (UK) government has been one of the largest humanitarian donors to Yemen, budgeting £139 million in 2017/2018 and earmarking £8m from the Yemen budget specifically to respond to cholera.
 The UK has partnered with organizations including UNICEF and the International Organisation for Migration (IOM) to combat the cholera disease in Yemen.
 The UK's humanitarian response includes nutrition support, clean water, sanitation, and medical supplies, such as chlorine tablets and hygiene kits.
 The UK Department for International Development (DFID) has also worked with the Met Office, NASA and U.S. scientists to deploy a model to predict and effectively respond to outbreaks of cholera.
 DFID Secretary Priti Patel has urged the international community to follow the UK government's steps to curb the cholera outbreak.

 World Bank

-On August 25, 2017, the World Bank announced $200 million U.S. to support Yemen as it struggles to contain the cholera outbreak.
+On August 25, 2017, the World Bank announced $200 million U.S.D to support Yemen as it struggles to contain the cholera outbreak.
 This money is being used to strengthen the country's health, water, and sanitation systems.